-The ‘Me’ tier is $12.49 (£9.45) per month per user.
+The ‘Me’ tier costs $14.99 per month per user, when paid annually.
 Users can have up to 50 attendees, connect from any computer, iOS or Android device and all meetings include dial-in numbers.

-The ‘My Team’ plan is $16.65 (£12.60) per month per host and includes all the lower tier had to offer plus 10 hours of cloud meeting recordings, command centre dashboard and up to 75 participants.
+The ‘My Team’ plan is $19.99 per month per host (when paid annually) and includes all the lower tier had to offer plus 10 hours of cloud meeting recordings, command center dashboard and up to 75 participants.

 The ‘My Company’ packages includes all the features of the other plans along with connection H.323//SIP room systems, room system calendar support and up to 150 participants.
 Users need to contact BlueJeans directly in order to get a quote.